markcharder/GenomicsTools/README.md

 	Bedtools	v2.17.0		http://bedtools.readthedocs.io/en/latest/content/installation.html
 	Nucmer		3.1		http://mummer.sourceforge.net/

+#### callSnpsWithNucmer

+This script takes two genome assemblies and uses the Nucmer show-snps utility to call SNPs.
+It will then reformat the output from this procedure to make it comply with
+Variant Call Format (vcf) standards.
+In genotype fields it will add the dummy tags 'GT:DP' and their dummy values '1/1:1'.

+Usage:

+	callSnpsWithNucmer --reference reference.fasta --alternate alternate.fasta --species "Fungus chungus"

+It will also perform other user-defined procedures.
+Namely, 1) compare the snps to a vcf file from another source and remove discrepancies, 2) filter out SNPs that are already covered by a certain number of reads derived from a bam file.
+The input file for procedure number two must be a bedtools coverage output file, with coverage for all positions within the genome.

+Example:

+	callSnpsWithNucmer --reference reference.fasta --alternate alternate.fasta --species "Fungus chungus" --vcf file.vcf --coverage file.coverage --depth 0.1

+The depth value is the fraction of the mean depth to use as a threshold to determine whether to keep reads or not.
+This should be expressed as a floating point number from
+0 - 1.
+It defaults to 0.1.

 #### Notes on running on a slurm cluster

 In its original implementation, this package was run on a slurm cluster using a reference genome and illumina reads for alternate isolates.